Farmers. Homemakers. Marketers. Technologists. Advisors. Teachers. Managers. Entrepreneurs.

 Reinventing the donkey cart

 iDE's first project emerged from Paul Polak’s visit to a Somalian refugee camp in 1982.
 Paul noticed that the refugees were carrying wood, water, and food by hand or with a very inefficient cart pulled by a donkey.
 Using abandoned car parts for affordability and working with displaced blacksmiths in the camps, Paul modified the donkey cart so that it had a more efficient center of gravity, enabling it to carry more weight.
-He then assisted the blacksmiths in selling these improved carts to other refugees, on credit, for $450.
-With the new cart, a buyer could earn $200 a month, paying back the loan with interest in 2.5 months.
-Five hundred carts were sold, producing more than $1 million of net income for cart owners in one year.
+He then assisted the blacksmiths in selling these improved carts to other refugees for $450.
+With the new cart, a buyer could earn $200 a month, paying back the loan in 2.5 months.
+Five hundred carts were sold, producing more than $1 million of net income for cart owners the three years of the project.